These Chickpea, Sweet Potato & Avocado Freezer Wraps are the perfect grab and go lunch, and easily made vegetarian!

 - Preheat oven to 425 F. Chop and prepare sweet potatoes, tossing in olive oil, paprika, chilli powder, garlic powder, salt and pepper.
 Roast in the oven on a parchment lined baking sheet for 30 minutes.

-- Meanwhile, mash and mix all ingredients together to make chickpea mash, then chop and prepare other veggies.
+- Meanwhile, mash and mix all ingredients together under the mashed chickpeas heading in a large bowl, then chop and prepare other veggies.

 - Add about 1 tbsp of garlic mayo to each wrap, spreading with a butter knife.
-Add about a 1/3 cup of chickpea mash to the centre of each wrap, then add veggies and sweet potato on top.
+Divide chickpea mash among each wrap, adding to the centre of each wrap, then add veggies, turkey bacon and sweet potato on top.

 - Fold outside edges in, then tuck wrap overtop of folded in edges and carefully and tightly wrap each wrap. slice wraps in half if you desire and wrap in wax paper.
 Freeze in a large plastic bag for up to 3 months or consume within 5 days.